2014 T20 Blast

-The 2014 NatWest t20 Blast was the first season of the NatWest t20 Blast, the English Twenty20 cricket competition.
+The 2014 NatWest T20 Blast was the twelfth edition of the T20 Blast, the English Twenty20 cricket competition.
 The competition ran from 16 May 2014 until Finals Day at Edgbaston on 23 August, which was won by Birmingham Bears.
 The competition replaced the Friends Life t20 competition.
 With attendance figures over 700,000, it was the most attended season of T20 cricket in England since the format began in 2003.

 Format

 The 18 teams were divided into two groups of nine.
 In the style of a round-robin tournament, each team played six other teams in their group both home and away.
 The other two teams were faced just once.
 The top four teams from each group qualified for the knockout stage: a three-round single-elimination tournament.
 The winner of each group had a home match in the quarter-finals against the fourth team from the other group.
 The runners-up from each group played at home against the third placed team from the other group.
 The semi-finals were a free draw from all the qualified teams.
 Finals Day will be again be held at Edgbaston.